vit0rr/portfolio/src/content/blog/introduction-to-machine-code.md

 This code was written using an assembler/disassembler called NASM and sums **1** to **2**.
 This program (NASM) will translate the mnemonics into machine code.
 Historically, this part is exciting.
 If you think about how things work nowadays, we already have compilers and all the tools needed to write code that humans can easily understand.
 But think a second about the process of creating a new programming language.

 Of course, you will need some language to code your new language.
 For example, I'm writing a toy language called Monkey using GoLang.
-If you're creating a language for production use, eventually, you'll do the bootstrapping—basically, implement your language using the language itself.
+If you're creating a language for production use, eventually, you'll do the bootstrapping — basically, implement your language using the language itself.
 Following my example of Monkey, it is like refactoring Monkey using Monkey instead of GoLang.

 Now, moving some years back, someone needed to write the first assembler/disassembler directly in a binary system.
 The first functional computer will depend on what you understand by computer and functional and other things.
 But I'll follow the idea that it was the [EDSAC](https://en.wikipedia.org/wiki/EDSAC).
 Initially, from binary input, programs were entered using a set of 18 switches on EDSAC's control panel.
 Each instruction was typically 18 bits long - that's not 18 because the topmost was always unavailable due to timing programs, so only 17 bits were used.
 Operators would physically flip these switches to represent 1s and 0s.
 And, of course, they used paper tape for program storage, but the initial loader had to be entered manually.
 Then, the first simple assembler.
 This was a tiny 31-instruction program (31 words).
 It was the world's first assembler.
 It could read paper tape and convert simple symbolic notations into machine code.
 The basic format was like a Letter + Number, like A 32, which means "Add the content of memory location 32".

 The first bootstrap comes from this basic assembler.
 The new version could handle more symbols, basic arithmetic in the address, and some macros.
 This process was repeated.
-If you want to learn more about this, I recommend reading EDSAC from Wikipedia and watching Bootstrapping EDSAC: Initial Orders—Computerphile](https://youtu.be/nc2q4OOK6K8?si=W7rzWRtFQDXfqA2z) from Computerphile.
+If you want to learn more about this, I recommend reading [EDSAC](https://pt.wikipedia.org/wiki/EDSAC) from Wikipedia and watching [Bootstrapping EDSAC: Initial Orders—Computerphile](https://youtu.be/nc2q4OOK6K8?si=W7rzWRtFQDXfqA2z) from Computerphile.

 ### Starting with bytes
 Excellent.
 I hope I have cleared your mind about machine code at this point.
 We'll write some code in GoLang to write our machine code instructions.